 While holiday scams are common, staying informed and taking a few simple precautions can significantly reduce your risk.
 At First National Community Bank, we are committed to helping you protect your financial well-being and enjoy the holiday season with peace of mind.
 If you have any questions or concerns, don’t hesitate to reach out to us.
 We’re here to help.
 We wish you and your loved ones a safe and joyful holiday season!

 As your locally owned community bank of choice, the success of your financial future is top of mind.
-We offer Personal Checking Accounts, Money Market Accounts, Personal Savings Accounts, CDs, IRAs, Mortgages, Personal Loans, Personal Credit Cards, Business Credit Cards and Business Loans of all shapes and sizes,
+We offer Personal Checking Accounts, Money Market Accounts, Personal Savings Accounts, CDs, IRAs, Mortgages, Personal Loans, Personal Credit Cards, Business Credit Cards and Business Loans of all shapes and sizes.

 Member FDIC.
 Equal Housing Lender.